MRtrix3/mrtrix3/docs/reference/commands_list.rst

     :ref:`mrview`, "The MRtrix image viewer."
     :ref:`mtnormalise`, "Multi-tissue informed log-domain intensity normalisation"
-    :ref:`peaks2amp`, "Convert peak directions image to amplitudes" :ref:`sh2amp`, "Evaluate the amplitude of an image of spherical harmonic functions along specified directions" :ref:`sh2peaks`, "Extract the peaks of a spherical harmonic function at each voxel, by commencing a Newton search along a set of specified directions"
+    :ref:`peaks2amp`, "Convert peak directions image to amplitudes" :ref:`quaterniontest`, "Test appropriate threshold for detection of floating-point rounding errors in quaternion truncated representation"
+    :ref:`sh2amp`, "Evaluate the amplitude of an image of spherical harmonic functions along specified directions" :ref:`sh2peaks`, "Extract the peaks of a spherical harmonic function at each voxel, by commencing a Newton search along a set of specified directions"
     :ref:`sh2power`, "Compute the total power of a spherical harmonics image"